wangdong-dorian/Astro_Scripts/README.md

 - mass

-and other tools for handling the fits datacube.
+and other methods for handling the fits file.

 # QuickCheck
 QuickCheck is the GUI software for quickly check the data by simply click the button.